 NPAC SMS responds to M-CREATE.

 NPAC SMS sends an action reply with success or failure and reasons for failure.
 If the action fails, no modifications are applied and processing stops for this scenario.
+For the XML interface, NCRR – NewSpCreateReply.

 NPAC SMS notifies intra-service provider SOA of the subscriptionVersionNPAC creation by sending, depending upon the service provider’s TN Range Notification Indicator, either a object creation or subscriptionVersionRangeObjectCreation notification.
+For the XML interface, VOCN – SvObjectCreationNotification.

 Service provider SOA sends M-EVENT-REPORT confirmation to NPAC SMS.